 FINANCIALLY SECURE AND SUSTAINABLE

 As an independent, tax-exempt 501(c)(3) not-for-profit charitable organization, CLOCKSS is committed to keeping its fees affordable, for libraries and publishers of all sizes and budgets to participate in CLOCKSS.
 Low operating costs make it possible to keep this commitment.
+As a long-term preservation organization, CLOCKSS believes that a robust Succession Plan is required.
+In the unlikely event of the demise of CLOCKSS, four of our twelve library nodes have committed to continuing the preservation of the content in the Archive.

 Download a CLOCKSS overview in the following languages: